Blinken to host event marking anniversary of Israel-Arab normalization deals | Politics

 Blinken to host event marking anniversary of Israel-Arab normalization deals

-U.S. Secretary of State Antony Blinken will host a virtual meeting on Friday with his counterparts from Israel, the United Arab Emirates, Bahrain and Morocco to mark the first anniversary of normalization agreements between the Arab countries and Israel, a U.S. official said.
-The event will be the Biden administration's highest-profile display of support for the so-called Abraham Accords, which were widely seen as a diplomatic success for former President Donald Trump's administration.
+U.S. Secretary of State Antony Blinken will host a virtual meeting on Friday with his counterparts from Israel, the United Arab Emirates, Bahrain and Morocco to mark the first anniversary of normalization agreements between the Arab countries and Israel, officials said.
+The event will be the Biden administration's highest-profile display of support for the so-called Abraham Accords, which were widely seen as a diplomatic success for former President Donald Trump.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)